 When you prepare your garden for spring, you set yourself up for success for the rest of the year.
 Spring prep is one of the most important tasks for your garden since it sets the stage for beautiful, thriving plants.
 While it’s easy to get caught up in the “planting” aspect of gardening, let’s take a moment and dive into nine things you can do to get your garden ready for its debut.

 The first thing you can do is cut back any perennials that you did not cut in the fall.
 Since pruning takes away any dead or dying parts of the plant, this will encourage your plants to focus on growing what is still alive and well.
 If not done, the plant will put its energy into reviving those dying limbs and branches.

-Cut back any perennials that you didn't cut in the fall, trim semi-evergreen perennials, like coral bells, and prune shrubs as needed.
+You can trim semi-evergreen perennials, like coral bells, and prune shrubs as needed.
 Shrubs that need to be pruned in spring include hydrangeas, butterfly bushes, roses of Sharon, and roses.
-Prune just above a node and remove dead branches from shrubs when new leaves are budding.
+Prune just above a growth node and remove dead branches from shrubs when new leaves are budding.

 Before the rush of spring planting starts it's a great idea to decide on any irrigation you'd like to set up, like WaterWise® Drip Irrigation.
 It will save you so much time and energy all season.
 You can learn about different types of irrigation in this blog post.

-Now is the time to stock up on soil, mulch, fertilizers, and anything else that can be stored in your garage for awhile.
+Save yourself some money in the long run and stock up on soil and any hard goods you may need in the coming months.
+Now is the time to stock up on mulch, fertilizers, and anything else that can be stored in your garage for a period of time.
 This will help spread out your gardening budget.
 For more ways to budget, check out this blog post.

 Look through all of your garden tools and containers to decide if you need to replace, fix, or add to your collection.
 You can also use this time to sharpen and clean tools, clean containers, and organize everything.
 Check out this video to learn how to clean and sharpen tools.